kermitbravo/stock-analysis/README.md

 - Advantages
   - Performance can improve if the right decisions are made during refactoring code
-  - Unnecesary code can be removed allowing the code to run using less computing resources
+  - Unnecessary code can be removed allowing the code to run using fewer computing resources
   - Taking a new look after the main objective of the code has been achieved can result in a simpler solution hence easier to maintain

 - Disadvantages